momr01/react-tasks/README.md

 _A simple app where you can add a task, check it as completed and delete it from your database_

+This is a really small and simple app, that's why I chose to include the backend files in the frontend folder.
+I know that this is not the ideal, but as I said before, the size of the project justify the oportunity to have all in one repository.
+_Thanks for your understanding!_

 <p align="right">(<a href="#top">back to top</a>)</p>